wieden-kennedy/pyrowire/docs/doc_sections/settings.rst

 Settings
 ========
-Once you've got your validators and handlers set up, you'll need to dial in your settings file.
+Once you have your validators and handlers set up, you'll need to dial in your settings file.

 pyrowire uses a python file for settings configuration.
 To check out the sample settings file, look `here <https://github.com/wieden-kennedy/pyrowire/blob/master/pyrowire/resources/sample/settings.py>`_.

 pyrowire's settings files are broken down into two sections:

 - **Topics** (Twilio application-specific settings).
-The Topics block can have as many topic dictionaries are are needed.
+The Topics block can have as many topic dictionaries as are needed.
 - **Profiles** (environment profile-specific settings).
 There is one block per run environment *(DEV/STAGING/PROD)*

 Defining a Topic